fmugianesi/CHROMATIC/README.md

 # Installation guide
 Download or clone the repository on your computer.
 At the beginning of all scripts, set the *path* variable as the path of the repository in your computer.
-Make sure that the repository contains two main subfolders: 'code' and 'data'.
+After unzipping 'data.tar.gz', make sure that the repository contains two main subfolders: 'code' and 'data'.

 # Typical install time
-On a "normal" desktop computer, the typical install time is
+On a "normal" desktop computer, the typical install time is ...

 # How to use